 Construction Law - An Overview

-In recent years, the construction industry in the U.S. has seen unprecedented growth.
-Construction of both residential and commercial buildings has increased rapidly.
-With the rapid growth in the industry, however, has come a rapid growth in construction-related disputes.
+Construction of both residential and commercial buildings can involve numerous legal issues, including construction-related disputes.
 When you are faced with construction related legal issues, you need the assistance of the experienced attorneys at Schneider & Onofry, P.C. in Phoenix.

 The construction contract is the essential document that sets out the rights and responsibilities of each party to the agreement.
 It is important that you read this document carefully, and that you understand all of it.
 The legal consequences may not be obvious, so it's important to have a lawyer review it with you.
 While some compromise may be necessary, you need to be certain that this truly is the agreement you want to make.
 If it is not, you should not sign the agreement unless the changes you want are made.
 You will be legally bound by this contract, and it is no defense to say that you didn't read it all the way through.